EthanThatOneKid/acmcsuf.com/CONTRIBUTING.md

 npm run lint --fix # Careful, this might mutate your files. npm run check # Use this command to find bugs in your website code. npm run build # Use this to make sure your code builds successfully.

+# Or, run the following to check everything you'd normally want to check.
+npm run all
 ```

 ### NPM Bloat